apple/swift-async-algorithms/Guides/Chunked.md

 }
 ```

-Consider an example where an async sequence emits the following values: `10, 20, 30, 10, 40, 40, 10, 20`.
+Consider an example where an asynchronous sequence emits the following values: `10, 20, 30, 10, 40, 40, 10, 20`.
 Given the chunked operation to be defined as follows:

 ```swift
 let chunks = numbers.chunked { $0 <= $1 }